chrisdotgrubb/chrisdotgrubb/README.md

 Hi 👋 My name is Chris Grubb
 ============================

-Software Engineer | Python · Javascript · PostgreSQL Mongodb |
+Software Engineer | React · React Native · TypeScript |
 --------------------------------------------------------------

 I am an observant detail-oriented problem-solver, always looking to learn something new.
 Owning a small business helped me learn to be self-sufficient and solve problems on my own, while taking input on customer needs.
 I enjoy troubleshooting technical problems and finding solutions, no matter how difficult.

 *   🌍  I'm based in Bellefonte, PA
 *   ✉️  You can contact me at [developer.grubb@gmail.com](mailto:developer.grubb@gmail.com)
-*   🚀  I'm currently working on [Tune Collector](http://tune-collector.fly.dev)
-*   🧠  I'm learning React

 ### Skills